tgirke/GEN242-2021/content/en/tutorials/systempiper/systemPipeR.md

-latter case the same CWL workflow definition files (*e.g.* `*.cwl` and `*.yml`) are used but rendered and executed entirely with R functions defined by *`systemPipeR`*, and thus use CWL mainly as a command-line and workflow definition format rather than software to run workflows.
+latter case the same CWL workflow definition files (*e.g.* `*.cwl` and `*.yml`) are used but rendered and executed entirely with R functions defined by *`systemPipeR`*, and thus use CWL mainly as a command-line and workflow definition format rather than execution software to run workflows.
 In this regard *`systemPipeR`* also provides several convenience functions that are useful for designing and debugging workflows, such as a command-line rendering function to retrieve the exact command-line strings for each data set and processing step